Promo Banner Image

 On-site at Friends Place:

-This workshop begins with a registration window from 4:30pm-6:00pm on the opening day and ends with a closing session until 7:30pm on the final day.
+This conference begins with a registration window from 4:30pm-6:00pm on the opening day and ends with a closing session until 7:30pm on the final day.

 Online via Zoom: